Cerebellum-Network/cere-ddc-sdk-js/packages/unified/docs/migration.md

 ## Overview

 This guide helps you migrate from using individual DDC Client and Activity SDK packages to the Unified Data Ingestion SDK.
-The migration provides significant benefits including simplified integration, intelligent routing, better error handling, and optimized performance.
+The migration provides significant benefits including **one unified method**, automatic data type detection, intelligent routing, better error handling, and optimized performance.

 ## Migration Benefits